Project #51: Moonrat: A portable Incubator

 Imagine every student and researcher in the world having a genius mathematician as a tutor to looking over their shoulders as they scribble their math homework, or serious research, in their own handwriting and sketches on a tablet.

 Project #30: Number Spectra: Build a map of common irrational combinations

 Often computer programmers and engineers write software which produces decimal expansions of numbers which in fact have a closed-form expression which is unknown or not observed to the programmer.

 Project #45: Segmented Helices generated by chains of Repeated Units

 That a number of physical objects, such as the Platonic solids, can generate helices, has been published in scattered papers.
 However, the math to determine the radius and rate of rotation from the underlying object has never been studied.

 Public Invention accepts and publishes a wide variety of humanitarian invention ideas.
 Some of these are just a simple idea; some have a one-page, and some are fully developed projects with sophisticated prototypes.
 All of them need volunteers with a wide variety of skill sets!
-You may find it easier to visit our spreadsheet.
+Because it changes constantly, please checkout our spreadsheet.